Zachary-Maddox/E-Commerce/README.md

 ## Usage

-Install Packages required with NPM i
+Install Packages required with NPM i .
+NPM run seed , NPM run watch ,activates nodemon.
 Connect to a database and go to Insomnia,Postman etc..
 Run the routes provided.
-Check terminal for data
+Check terminal/body for data

 ## Contributing